A fun adult twist on the Harry Potter Polyjuice potion!

 We have been on a bit of a Halloween kick this week, so why not keep the party rolling and share another fun party drink, our take on another famous magical drink from the Harry Potter books, Polyjuice Potion.
 While our version of Polyjuice Potion might not make you transform into your arch nemesis, but it might transform your party into something a bit more magical!
-Fizzy and foamy, with a sweet tart citrus burst, our Polyjuice Poition can be made for both adults and kids!
+Fizzy and foamy, with a sweet tart citrus burst and with aromatic bitters, our Polyjuice Poition can be made for both adults and kids!

 A party punch has to have a little bubbly component, so we topped the drink with a big splash of lemon lime soda.
 The sherbet reacts with the bubbles in the soda, resulting in a delicious foam similar to a float.
 The interaction of the bubbles also helps mix the drink, which disperses the bright green color of the lime sherbet, making the drink definitely look like a magic potion.

 Since we wanted this to work for a party, we had to make the drink look and sound really magical, so added a few pea sized chunks of dry ice after we added the lemon lime soda.
 The dry ice makes the drink bubble, smoke and gurgle after we stirred the dry ice into the drink.
 This really adds a cool look and sound to the drink, and makes the top get extra foamy.

 Just make sure to let your guests know that just like the Polyjuice Potion in the Harry Potter books, you need to wait for the drink to stop gurgling before you can drink it!

 This is also a great drink for scaling up to a punch bowl, allowing your guests to serve themselves.
 Wanting a great party drink for kids or guests who don’t wish to drink alcohol?
 Just skip the vodka and bitters, and this is a great kids version!

 Other Harry Potter Cocktails

 Grown Up Potter Pumpkin Juice – The Crumby Kitchen